Slicer/teem/src/make/README.txt

   we link against static libraries, in order to produce stand-alone-ish binaries

-TEEM_DEV: if set to "true", then a larger set of teem libraries will be build by the top-level make, more than just the standard stable ones.
+TEEM_DEV: if set to "true", then a larger set of Teem libraries will be build by the top-level make, more than just the standard stable ones.

 TEEM_PURIFY: if set to "true", run purify on all compiles and links